Jeff Fassero

-Jeffrey Joseph Fassero (born January 5, 1963) is a former Major League Baseball pitcher.
+Jeffrey Joseph Fassero (born January 5, 1963) is an American former Major League Baseball pitcher.

 Professional career

 Montreal Expos

 Fassero was drafted by the St. Louis Cardinals in the 22nd round of the 1984 amateur draft, but he bounced around in the minors for several years until he joined the Montreal Expos in 1991.
 At 28, Fassero was somewhat old for a rookie, but pitched well for the team and eventually made it to the starting rotation by the 1993 season.
 That same year he posted an impressive ERA of 2.29.
-He became a full-time starter during the 1994 season and had perhaps his finest year as a starter in 1996, earning 15 wins with 222 strikeouts and finishing ninth in NL Cy Young Award voting.
+He became a full-time starter during the 1994 season and had perhaps his finest year as a starter in 1996, where he was nearly impossible to hit, earning 15 wins with 222 strikeouts and finishing ninth in NL Cy Young Award voting.

 Seattle Mariners

-On October 29, 1996 in a cost-cutting move, the Expos traded Fassero and Alex Pacheco to the Seattle Mariners in exchange for Chris Widger, Matt Wagner and Trey Moore.
+On October 29, 1996, in a cost-cutting move, the Expos traded Fassero and Alex Pacheco to the Seattle Mariners in exchange for Chris Widger, Matt Wagner and Trey Moore.
 Fassero had one of his best seasons for the Mariners in 1997.
 That season he posted a 16-9 won-loss record with a 3.61 ERA in 35 starts.